tymyrddin/purple/source/docs/systems-architecture/the-human-layers.md

 Architecture work is done by people, with people, and for people.
 The technical outputs are real and important, but they are produced in a social context that shapes what designs are possible, what designs get implemented, and how accurately anyone understands the state of the system at any given time.

-The [PSL](../foundations/problem-solving/index.rst) and [Satir](../foundations/organisational-development/satir-core.md) framings are both relevant here.
+[PSL](../foundations/problem-solving/index.rst) and [Satir](../foundations/organisational-development/satir-core.md) are both relevant here.
 PSL provides the three-layer structure.
 Satir provides the account of how people behave in that structure when they are under stress.

 ## The three layers in architecture practice